-Algeria protest leaders tell army to stay out of politics
+Hundreds rally in Algiers as protest leaders tell army to stay away

 Bouteflika, rarely seen in public since a stroke in 2013, has failed to ease anger on the streets by reversing a decision to seek a fifth term, postponing an election and planning a conference that will chart a new political future.

-But he stopped short of stepping down, and effectively prolonged his fourth term.
+He stopped short of stepping down, and effectively prolonged his fourth term.

 “Bouteflika just trampled on the constitution after he decided to extend his fourth term,” said the National Coordination for Change.